d2r/trafficserver/doc/developer-guide/internal-libraries/AcidPtr.en.rst

    Writer --> DataPrime : read/write
    Data .> DataPrime : copy

-When the writer is done, ~AcidCommitPtr the data ptr is updated to point at the written copy, so that future read request will use it.
+When the writer is done, :func:`~AcidCommitPtr::~AcidCommitPtr()` is called and its |AcidPtr| is updated to point at the written copy, so that future read requests will use it.
 Existing reader will continue to use the old data.

 .. uml::
    :align: center